 GST is a destination-based tax.
 The adjustment of IGST (for inter-state trade) at the government level (Centre & various states) will be extremely complex, considering the sheer volume of transactions all over India.
 A rapid settlement mechanism amongst the States and the Centre will be possible only when there is a strong IT infrastructure and service backbone which captures, processes and exchanges information.
 Please read our article to know more about how the Centre and the States will settle IGST.

 The government will have strategic control over the GSTN, as it is necessary to keep the information of all taxpayers confidential and secure.
 The Central Government will have control over the composition of the Board, mechanisms of special resolution and shareholders agreement, and agreements between the GSTN and other state governments.
 Also, the shareholding pattern is such that the government shareholding of 49% is far more than that of any single private institution.

 The user charges will be paid entirely by the Central Government and the State Governments in equal proportion (i.e. 50:50) on behalf of all users.
 The state share will be then apportioned to individual states in proportion to the number of taxpayers in the state.

 |2nd part||Fraud Analytics Tools, security audit and other security functions(will be outsourced based on tender)|

 |3rd part||Operating expenses such as salary, rent, office expenses, internal IT facilities|

-If you are worried about issuing GST-compliant invoices, please use the ClearTax Bill Book which is completely free and will help you to generate GST-compliant invoices in no time.
+If you are worried about issuing GST-compliant invoices, please use the ClearTax GST billing software, which will help you to generate GST-compliant invoices in no time.